 The data used in the Greenprint Performance Report ™ report was submitted to the Greenprint Center by its 28 members and affiliated partners who are part of an alliance of leading global property owners, investors and financial institutions that are committed to improving environmental performance in the global real estate industry.

-Related article: Online auctions - for the wealthyThe report monitors, compares and analyzes the characteristics of all objects owned by Greenprint members.
+Related article: Recommendations of the citizens when buying and selling a propertyThe report monitors, compares and analyzes the characteristics of all objects owned by Greenprint members.
 Between 2015 and 2016, they saw a reduction in energy consumption of 3.4%, carbon emissions by 3.3% and water consumption by 4.3%.

 Greenprint began to monitor the structural characteristics of buildings in 2009, since then, energy consumption by real estate objects of the Center's participants has decreased by 13.9%, carbon dioxide emissions by 17.9%, and water consumption by 12.1%.
 Reductions have occurred even against the background of increased occupancy, which suggests that the use of a larger space does not necessarily lead to a decrease in the productivity of the building.

 "To adapt to the ever-changing vulnerabilities associated with the environment and climate, building owners and managers are looking for ways to avoid asset depreciation," says Greenprint honorary chairman Charles B. Leitner.
 "The industry leaders who have developed and implement adaptation strategies are already taking advantage of the preservation and multiplication of assets."

 Globally, buildings account for more than a third of the world's carbon dioxide emissions, which change the climate.
 Greenprint members aim to exceed their emission reduction targets by 50% by 2030, which is in line with the objectives set by the Intergovernmental Group of Experts and the ratified Paris Climate Agreement.